bahrie127/skydash-laravel10/README.md

 <span align="center">

-**Laravel Stisla** is a Free Bootstrap Admin Template which will help you to speed up your project and design your own dashboard UI using Laravel blade templating engine.
+**Laravel Skydash** is a Free Bootstrap Admin Template which will help you to speed up your project and design your own dashboard UI using Laravel blade templating engine.

 </span>